Skip To Main Content

 lower school on playground

-With options for for students in Primer through 8th grade, this convenient after-school program is available for a daily or monthly fee.
-It begins at the end of the regular school day and traditionally goes until 5:30 p.m. on all full school days and includes designated times for the completion of homework, club activities and free, creative play.
+With options for students in Primer through 8th grade, this convenient after-school program is available for a daily or monthly fee.
+It begins at the end of the regular school day and traditionally goes until 5:30 p.m. on all full school days and includes designated times for the completion of homework, club and add-on activities and free, creative play.

 Students may join as needed.
 Registration is required.